B i o g r a p h y

 As part of his vast repertoire outreach, Franco divides his time between Opera, new music, and concert programming.

-Since 2017 Franco had the privilege of working closely with conductor Ilan Volkov.
-Being only 20 years old, Franco prepared the ORF - Radio Symphonieorchester Wien on the Opera ‘The Outcast’ by Olga Neuwirt in Vienna, as well as conducting the off-stage music at the BBC Proms 2018 festival in London’s Royal Albert Hall for Straus’s An Alpine Symphony and Mozart’s Nocturno for 4 orchestras.
-Franco also worked with Volkov on projects with Symphonieorchester des Bayerischen Rundfunks, Royal Philharmonic Orchestra, Radio-Symphonieorchester Wien, Ensemble InterContemporain, BBC Symphony Orchestra, Ensemble Modern, Berlin Staatskapelle and many more.
+Since 2017, Franco has had the privilege of working closely with conductor Ilan Volkov.
+At only 20 years old, Franco jumped in to prepare the ORF Radio-Symphonieorchester Wien and conducted the off-stage music at the BBC Proms 2018 festival in London’s Royal Albert Hall.
+Franco has also worked with Volkov on projects with the Symphonieorchester des Bayerischen Rundfunks, Royal Philharmonic Orchestra, Radio-Symphonieorchester Wien, Ensemble InterContemporain, BBC Symphony Orchestra, Ensemble Modern, Berlin Staatskapelle, and many more.

-Franco started his musical education at the age of 5 beginning with percussion under Mr. Alex Nemirovsky from the Israeli Philharmonic Orchestra and Flute under Prof. Ruthi Ron.
+Franco started his musical education at age 5, beginning with percussion under Mr. Alex Nemirovsky from the Israeli Philharmonic Orchestra and Flute under Mrs. Ruthi Ron.
 Maayan studied at the “Thelma Yelin” School of the Arts in Tel Aviv.

-As a flute player Maayan played in many highly respected venues around the world such as the Berlin Philharmonie kammermusiksaal and San Jose Theater in California.
+As a flute player, Maayan has played in many highly respected venues around the world, such as the Berlin Philharmonie Kammermusiksaal and San Jose Theater in California.
 Maayan received awards and scholarships from the Hava Stern Foundation, the Ronen Foundation, and an honorable diploma from the American Israel Cultural Foundation (AICF).